Kyon Ki: Plot

 After finding out this secret, Tanvi feels guilty for her treatment towards Anand and apologizes to him.
 They become good friends, spend time together, and she and Sunil work together to cure Anand and make him remember his past.
 This works, and Anand completely gets over the trauma of Maya's death and is finally cured.
 He decides to leave the asylum but stays when Tanvi expresses her love to him.
 He reciprocates her love and the two are happy with each other.
 But fate plays a part in the story; Tanvi has already fallen in love with Anand but is engaged to Karan, under her father, Khurana's approval.

 When Khurana finds out about Tanvi and Anand, he is livid as he sees this as a doctor-patient relationship, not a genuine relationship from a father's point of view.
 He demands Tanvi to leave him but she refuses to back down.
 When Karan finds out, he tells Tanvi to go with Anand.
 Sunil tries to make Khurana see that mental asylum patients should be treated with love, care, and affection, but Khurana stubbornly believes that patients should be treated with oppression and brutality.
 Anand rebels against the strict hospital regime and Khurana's disapproval of Tanvi and Anand, but he refuses to back down.
 This makes Anand explode into a violent rage against Khurana, which results in Khurana lobotomizing him.
 Seeing no way out, Sunil and Tanvi arrive at the asylum to smuggle Anand out so that he and Tanvi can run away together, but it is too late when Sunil finds out about Anand's lobotomy.
-Realizing he is better off dead, Sunil sorrowfully kills his neurologically-disabled friend by suffocating him with a pillow.
-After Sunil confesses to Khurana about the act of euthanasia, Tanvi becomes insane due to the shock of Anand's death.
+Realizing he is better off dead, Sunil sorrowfully kills his neurologically disabled friend by suffocating him with a pillow.
+After Sunil confesses to Khurana about the act of euthanasia, Tanvi becomes insane after knowing about news about Anand's death.
 She is admitted as a patient in the same asylum and the same number Anand had, no. 36.
 Dr. Khurana is shown to be feeling guilty of losing his own daughter to a patient in the same asylum.